Sleep (Part 1): NOT a Dispensable Commodity

 - 70% of Brits get less than the recommended 7h of sleep!

-- The average Brit goes to bed at 11.15pm and gets just six hours and 35 minutes sleep per night!
+- The average Brit goes to bed at 11.15pm and gets just 6h 35mins sleep per night!

 Sleep in Modern Life

-It is completely normal in today’s society to finish work at 6/7pm, socialise with friends or family until 10/11pm, sit in front of a screen for an hour or so to ‘wind down’, have a shower and before you know it, it’s midnight, and you’re setting your alarm for 7am the next day.
+It’s completely normal, for example, to finish work at 6/7pm, socialise with friends or family or sit in front of a screen to ‘wind down’, have a shower and before you know it, it’s midnight and you’re setting your alarm for 7am the next day.

-In this example you’ve given yourself a 7 hour window of opportunity for sleep.
-If you don’t have a solid sleep strategy in place, find it difficult to get to sleep, or your sleep is often disturbed, it’s highly unlikely you’ll squeeze in more than six hours of high quality sleep (especially if you add alcohol, caffeine and artificial light and noise into the mix, more on that in part 2).
+This only gives you a 7 hour window of opportunity for sleep.
+If you don’t have a solid sleep strategy in place, find it difficult to get to sleep, or your sleep is often disturbed, it’s highly unlikely you’ll squeeze in more than six hours of high quality sleep (especially if you add alcohol, caffeine, artificial light and noise into the mix, more on that in part 2).